kab163/Tapia22_Fractal_Demo/README.md

 	Tesla V100

 Next, build the code with:

 	$ nvcc fractal.cu

-And run:
+# Running Code and Checking Results
+To run the code, do the following:

 	$ ./a.out 1024 256

 This will generate a 1024 by 1024 fractal image with a maximum depth of 256.
 A resulting .bmp image will be written out that you can use to check for correctness.
+If the image is distorted or broken, you know something went wrong!
+See example `fractal.bmp` file to see what the correct image should look like.